ivymxu/real-time-sentiment/README.md

 # Real-Time Sentiment Analysis Pipeline

 ### Rationale
-As a doom-scroller with FOMO but is also deeply interested in Machine Learning, DevOps, and SRE, I wanted to explore something that blends all of these concepts using an interesting live data source.
+As a doom-scroller with FOMO and an interest in Machine Learning, DevOps, and SRE, I wanted to explore something that blends all of these concepts using an interesting live data source.

 ### Overview
 This project is a fully functional microservice that converts noisy social media streams into actionable market signals.
 It ingests live Reddit comments, analyzes sentiment using a machine learning model, and exposes metrics and market signals via a REST API.